 Gardening and yard work

 Incorporating cardiovascular fitness while gardening is a great way to include exercise while doing everyday activities.
 For instance, instead of kneeling as she pulls weeds from her garden, Mandere likes to do squats.
 If you try this move, be careful not to bend forward and lift with your back.

 “Make sure you’re keeping your chest up, bending your knees with your butt going back, grabbing the weed and lifting with your legs—kind of like you’re Pinocchio on a string,” Mandere says.

 The workout this action gives your quadriceps—the large muscles in the front of your thighs—will do your heart good.

 “The quads are the biggest muscles in the body, so working your quads is a cardiovascular activity,” Mandere says.

 TV and games

 “Every time there’s a commercial break, you can use it as an opportunity to do exercise,” notes Mandere.
 Alternate the moves: Run in place during one commercial, do pushups on your couch or coffee table during the next.

 On family game night, try adding exercises to the rules for what happens when a player has an advantage or setback in a board game, she suggests.

-Putting on some upbeat music while you dust or vacuum can certainly make dull housework more fun.
+Putting on some upbeat music while you dust or vacuum can certainly make dull housework more fun and can also serve as a heart healthy exercise.
 Mandere says the benefits can be even more important for your heart health.